S-Nuttapong/Demo/readme.md

 ## Installation

 The installation process is thoroughly described in the [docs/setup.md](docs/setup.md).
-In prior being able to serve a model with tensorflow-serving.
+In prior being able to serve a `Traffy Demo` with tensorflow-serving.

 ## Serving traffy_demo with tensorflow/serving image